Izzy4me/developer-jutra-course/M3/gta-s2-deliveroo/plan-differentCarsSelection.prompt.md

 # Plan: Car Selection Feature Implementation

 ## Overview
-Implement a car selection system allowing players to choose between three vehicle types (Compact, Sport, SUV) from the title screen.
+Implement a car selection system allowing players to choose between multiple vehicle types (Compact, Sport, SUV, Truck) from the title screen.
 Each car type will have unique visual and performance characteristics.
+The SUV and Truck will have a custom visual appearance.

 ## Requirements Summary